 What is a Core Antibody?

-Core Antibodies are optimized reagents with active protocols that are used with sufficient frequency to insure their use before expiration.
+Core Antibodies are optimized reagents with active protocols that are used with sufficient frequency to ensure their use before expiration.
 Nearly all Core Antibodies are pre-diluted Ventana or Cell-Marque reagents and are intended to be used with the Ventana autostainer.
-An Optimized User Antibody can become a Core Antibody if utilization is sufficiently high to insure that reagents will be consumed prior to their expiration date.
+An Optimized User Antibody can become a Core Antibody if utilization is sufficiently high to ensure that reagents will be consumed prior to their expiration date.

 How do I find out what antibodies are currently available via the Core?

 Does the Core perform immunohistochemical assays on mouse tissues?